Texas Roadhouse Rolls Copycat + Video

 Let frozen Texas Roadhouse rolls thaw in the fridge for at least a couple of hours, ideally overnight, and then bake as instructed.

 Unbaked rolls can be frozen for up to a month.
-Feel free to also go ahead and bake the rolls, freeze, and reheat within 3 months.

 You may want to brush on a bit more butter and broil for just a few minutes to get the same texture on the top!

-Texas Roadhouse Rolls FAQ
+Texas Roadhouse Rolls Recipe FAQ

-Texas Roadhouse rolls calories come out to roughly 113.
-This varies depending on the kind of milk and honey used, so consider your ingredients when calculating calories!
+Exact counts will vary depending on the kind of milk and honey used, so consider your ingredients when calculating calories!

-This time is based on using a stand mixer.
-Kneading by hand will take a good bit longer – this is when it’s better to judge based on texture rather than timing.
+Keep in mind that this time is based on using a stand mixer.
+Kneading by hand will take a good bit longer — this is when it’s better to judge based on texture rather than timing.

-There’s more than one thing that could make your rolls fall flat.
 You may have overworked the dough, it may not have risen for long enough or at a warm enough temperature, or the yeast could not have activated for long enough.

 Enjoy!